jshiv/resume/README.md

 ------

+### Profile

+* Proficient in multiple programming languages, with over a decade of experience programming in Python, production-level proficiency in Scala, and expertise in developing core production systems in Golang.
+Strongly committed to writing code that prioritizes readability, maintainability, and scalability, as well as adhering to software engineering best practices such as infrastructure as code and continuous integration/continuous deployment (CI/CD).
+* Experienced with big data frameworks and platforms at Petabyte scale, with a deep understanding of Spark on AWS and Databricks, as well as a broad knowledge of industry standards and trends.
+* Strategic decision making in IoT data structures, vehicle to cloud interface, data platform, analytics frameworks, statistical modeling for product life cycle, and a strong vision on integrating the data life cycle to drive business impact.
+* I prioritize driving a focus on business objectives and simplicity, ensuring that solutions are not only effective but also practical and easy to implement.

 ### Experience

 **Rivian** *Principle Data Scientist* __July 2020 to Present__

 * Developed core data pipelines for decoding vehicle telemetry data into s3 10PiB+ datalake using golang on kubernetes and pyspark on databricks.

+* Developed sampling methodology to reduce cost of high density data, reduced data density by 90%+ saving on the order of $20M in compute and storage costs.

-* Lead seperate highly successfull data science and platform infrastructure teams.
-Drove key insights around vehicle preformance and preventative maintance models.
+* Lead separate highly successful data science and platform infrastructure teams.
+Drove key insights around vehicle performance and preventative maintenance models.
 Built data platform automation in terraform.

-* Developed samapling methodology to reduce cost of high density data, reduced data density by 90%+ saving on the order of $20M in compute and storage costs.

-* Developed OSS delta client in golang to enable highly scalable data pipelines to drive preformance, developer experience and cost reduction: https://github.com/rivian/delta-go

 * Onboarded databricks as core data platform with 300+ users, 100+ Jobs, and 500+ Tables.

+* Developed OSS delta client in golang to enable highly scalable data pipelines to drive performance, developer experience and cost reduction: https://github.com/rivian/delta-go

 **Udemy** *Senior Software Engineer, Data Platform* __June 2019 to July 2020__